afedukov/searchtweak/resources/docs/1.0/tags.md

 - **User**: Assigned tags determine which search evaluations a user can evaluate.
 Only evaluations with matching tags will be available for the user to assess.
 - **Search Model**: Assigned tags set the default tags for all search evaluations created under this model.
 This helps in maintaining consistency across evaluations derived from the same model.
 - **Search Evaluation**: Assigned tags specify which users are eligible to evaluate the search evaluation.
 Only users with matching tags will be able to assess the evaluation.
+The tag matching logic is `AND`-based, meaning that a user must have all the tags assigned to the evaluation to be eligible to evaluate it.

 <a name="structure"></a>
 ## Tag Structure